YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies how JOURNAL processes fenced transactions.
 Fenced transactions are logical transactions made up of database updates preceded by a TSTART command followed by a TCOMMIT command.
 All updates between a TSTART and a TCOMMIT are designed to occur together so that after journal recovery the database contains either all the updates corresponding to a fenced transaction, or none of them.

-The argument values for -FENCES option for MUPIP -RECOVER/-ROLLBACK are not case-sensitive.
+The argument values for FENCES option for MUPIP RECOVER/ROLLBACK are not case-sensitive.

 The fence options are:

-* NONE: This causes MUPIP JOURNAL -RECOVER to apply all individual updates as if transaction fences did not exist.
-Note that this means journal processing treats a SET/KILL within a TP transaction as if it was an unfenced SET/KILL. -FENCES=NONE is not permitted for MUPIP JOURNAL -ROLLBACK.
+* NONE: This causes MUPIP JOURNAL RECOVER to apply all individual updates as if transaction fences did not exist.
+Note that this means journal processing treats a SET/KILL within a TP transaction as if it was an unfenced SET/KILL. :code:`-fences=none` is not permitted for MUPIP JOURNAL ROLLBACK.

-* ALWAYS: This causes MUPIP JOURNAL -RECOVER to treat any unfenced or improperly fenced updates as broken transactions.
-FENCES=ALWAYS is not permitted for MUPIP JOURNAL -ROLLBACK.
+* ALWAYS: This causes MUPIP JOURNAL RECOVER to treat any unfenced or improperly fenced updates as broken transactions. :code:`-fences=always` is not permitted for MUPIP JOURNAL ROLLBACK.

 * PROCESS: This causes MUPIP JOURNAL to accept unfenced database updates, and also to observe fences when they appear, generating broken transaction files in the case of a TSTART with no corresponding TCOMMIT.
-It also generates broken transactions if a multi-region transaction with TSTART and TCOMMIT expects N regions to participate, but the number of TSTART/TCOMMIT pairs found is less than N. -ROLLBACK accepts -FENCES=PROCESS, which is the default.
+It also generates broken transactions if a multi-region transaction with TSTART and TCOMMIT expects N regions to participate, but the number of TSTART/TCOMMIT pairs found is less than N. ROLLBACK accepts :code:`-fences=process`, which is the default.

-By default, MUPIP JOURNAL uses -FENCES=PROCESS.
+By default, MUPIP JOURNAL uses :code:`-fences=process`.

 .. code-block:: none

    -FU[LL]

--FULL when used with -EXTRACT, specifies that all journal records be extracted.
-A journal file's contents can be rolled back in case of backward recovery or rollback(refer to “-RECover ” or “-ROLLBACK [{-ON[LINE]|-NOO[NLINE]}] ” for more details) in order to keep the database and journal in sync.
-This is achieved not by truncating the contents of the journal file but instead setting a field in the journal file header, which shows up as "Prev Recovery End of Data" in a MUPIP JOURNAL -SHOW=HEADER output, to indicate the end of the journal file before rolling back and setting another field in the file header to indicate the new end of the journal file (this field shows up as "End of Data" in a MUPIP JOURNAL -SHOW=HEADER output).
-Once a journal file's contents are rolled back, all future MUPIP JOURNAL commands (including -EXTRACT) operate on the rolled back journal file only.
-But if -FULL is specified along with -EXTRACT, MUPIP extracts the entire journal file contents (including those records that were rolled back).
+FULL when used with EXTRACT, specifies that all journal records be extracted.
+A journal file's contents can be rolled back in case of backward recovery or rollback (refer to :ref:`mupip-journal-recover` or :ref:`mupip-journal-rollback` for more details) in order to keep the database and journal in sync.
+This is achieved not by truncating the contents of the journal file but instead setting a field in the journal file header, which shows up as "Prev Recovery End of Data" in a MUPIP JOURNAL SHOW=HEADER output, to indicate the end of the journal file before rolling back and setting another field in the file header to indicate the new end of the journal file (this field shows up as "End of Data" in a MUPIP JOURNAL SHOW=HEADER output).
+Once a journal file's contents are rolled back, all future MUPIP JOURNAL commands (including the EXTRACT option) operate on the rolled back journal file only.
+But if FULL is specified along with EXTRACT, MUPIP extracts the entire journal file contents (including those records that were rolled back).
 This qualifier is to be used only as a diagnostic tool and not in normal operation.

--FULL qualifier is compatible with -EXTRACT only.
+FULL qualifier is compatible with EXTRACT only.

 .. code-block:: none

    -[NO]IN[TERACTIVE]

-Specifies whether, for each error over the -ERROR_LIMIT, JOURNAL processing prompts the invoking operator for a response to control continuation of processing.
+Specifies whether, for each error over the ERROR_LIMIT, JOURNAL processing prompts the invoking operator for a response to control continuation of processing.
 If the operator responds that processing should not continue, the MUPIP JOURNAL command terminates.

--NOINTERACTIVE terminates the journal processing as soon as the MUPIP JOURNAL command generates the number of errors specified in -ERROR_LIMIT.
+NOINTERACTIVE terminates the journal processing as soon as the MUPIP JOURNAL command generates the number of errors specified in ERROR_LIMIT.

 This qualifier applies when the MUPIP command is entered from a terminal.
-The default is -INTERACTIVE.
+The default is INTERACTIVE.

 .. code-block:: none

    -[NO]LOST[TRANS]=<extract file>

--[NO]LOSTTRANS is an optional qualifier for -RECOVER, -ROLLBACK and -EXTRACT.
+[NO]LOSTTRANS is an optional qualifier for RECOVER, ROLLBACK and EXTRACT.
 If this is not specified and a lost transaction file creation is necessary, MUPIP JOURNAL creates one using the name of the current journal file being processed with a .lost extension.

-Journal processing treats any complete transaction after a broken transaction as a lost transaction, and writes such transactions into the lost transaction file. -RECOVER might consider it a good transaction and apply it to the database, if -ERROR_LIMIT qualifier allows it to do so.
+Journal processing treats any complete transaction after a broken transaction as a lost transaction, and writes such transactions into the lost transaction file.
+RECOVER might consider it a good transaction and apply it to the database, if the ERROR_LIMIT qualifier allows it to do so.

 Note that, if selection qualifiers are specified, journal processing does the broken transaction determination (and therefore lost transaction determination as well) based on the journal file that is filtered by the selection qualifiers.
 This means that a transaction's journal records may be considered complete or broken or lost, depending on the nature of the selection qualifiers.
-Using -FENCES=NONE along with the selection qualifiers results in every journal record being considered complete and hence preventing broken or lost transaction processing.
+Using :code:`fences=none` along with the selection qualifiers results in every journal record being considered complete and hence preventing broken or lost transaction processing.

 In a replicated database, lost transactions can have an additional cause.
 If failover occurs (i.e. the originating Source Server A fails, and the replicating Source Server B assumes the originating instance's role), some transactions committed to A's database may not be reflected in B's database.
 Before the former originating instance becomes the new replicating instance, these transactions must be rolled back.
 These transactions are known as "lost transactions".
 Note that these are complete transactions and different from a broken transaction.
-MUPIP JOURNAL -ROLLBACK stores extracted lost transactions in the extract-file specified by this qualifier.
-The starting point for the search for lost transactions is the journal sequence number obtained from the originating Source Server in the -FETCHRESYNC operation.
+MUPIP JOURNAL ROLLBACK stores extracted lost transactions in the extract-file specified by this qualifier.
+The starting point for the search for lost transactions is the journal sequence number obtained from the originating Source Server in the FETCHRESYNC operation.

 .. code-block:: none

    -RED[IRECT]=file-pair-list

 Replays the journal file to a database different than the one for which it was created.
-Use -REDIRECT to create or maintain databases for training or testing.
+Use REDIRECT to create or maintain databases for training or testing.

-This qualifier applies to -RECOVER action and the -FORWARD direction qualifier only.
-JOURNAL rejects -REDIRECT unless it appears with -RECOVER.
+This qualifier applies to RECOVER action and the FORWARD direction qualifier only.
+JOURNAL rejects REDIRECT unless it appears with RECOVER.

 The file-pair-list consists of one or more pairs of file-names enclosed in parentheses () and separated by commas (,).
 The pairs are separated by an equal sign in the form:

 old-file-name=new-file-name

-where the old file-name identifies the original database file and the new file-specification file-name identifies the target of the -RECOVER.
-The old-file-specification can always be determined using -SHOW.
+where the old file-name identifies the original database file and the new file-specification file-name identifies the target of the RECOVER.
+The old-file-specification can always be determined using SHOW.

-By default, JOURNAL directs -RECOVER to the database file from which the journal was made. -REDIRECT is not compatible with -ROLLBACK.
+By default, JOURNAL directs RECOVER to the database file from which the journal was made.
+REDIRECT is not compatible with ROLLBACK.

 Example: